If you can’t change the circumstances, change your perspective. – Unknown

 Even as such monumental events and new worldviews shaped and immortalized those times in history, so can we immortalize ourselves through our actions and our decisions.
 In other words, as Johann Wolfgang von Goethe writes, “Life is the childhood of your immortality.”
 I could not have written it better!

 What About These Times, Right Now?

 If you look beyond the horizon, at mornings still to come, you will feel the storm of change brewing yet again.
 These are fast and revolutionary days: each brings advancement and hope, at times a worrying statistic but something new nonetheless.
-Everything and everyone is connected; boundaries and distance are words of the old language.
+Everything and everyone are connected; boundaries and distance are words of the old language.

 Our cars have never been faster, our phones and computers never more intelligent, our social lives never more instant, and our hospitals never more sophisticated than they are today.
 Yet our problems have collectively never been greater!
 A glance at the environment and the global water crisis, for instance, or a deep look our fast-declining health and well-being will explain my meaning quite thoroughly…